 You can't usually get Housing Benefit if:

-- you have savings of over £16,000, unless you are aged 60 or over and getting the 'guarantee credit' of Pension Credit
+- you have savings of over £16,000, unless you are over pension age and getting the 'guarantee credit' of Pension Credit

 - you live in the home of a close relative